 Ephesians 2:4-5 “But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions—it is by grace you have been saved.”

 I have spent years living and breathing in the world of expectations of other people.
-Living in constant threat of disappointment of the socially acceptable norm.
+I lived in constant threat of disappointment to the socially acceptable norm.
 My ingrained nature is one of trying to live up to someone else’s imposed expectation.
 I failed a lot.
 Trying as I might, I could not be what the world expected because their expectations never included mercy.

 Lord, remind me again and again that in your mercy I need to show mercy.